fred-mcmaster/fred-mcmaster/README.md

 # About Me
-- 👋 Hi, I’m fred and currently as a student at mcmaster university.
+- 👋 Hi, I’m Fred, and currently a fourth-year student at McMaster University.
 - 👀 I’m interested in developing useful Apps and software.
 - 🌱 I’m currently self-learning a few server-based scripts like using React and Node.js.
-- 💞️ I’m looking to collaborate on any business-relalted, gaming-related or all kind of automation projects.
+- 💞️ I’m looking to collaborate on any business-related, gaming-related, or other kinds of automation projects.
 - 📫 How to reach me?
 You can reach me by sending email to fredli6226@gmail.com
 <!---
 fred-mcmaster/fred-mcmaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 # Projects
-- Going to post a few most recent web apps and softwares soon.
+- License Plate Catcher (Python)
+- Card Game Components (Java)
+- Real Estate Web App (JS)
+- Hospital ERTA (Emergency Room Waiting Application)
+- PokemonTB (React, Node.js)